 Hi!
-I am Rebecca Evans, a PhD candidate studying hurricane physics in the Department of Atmospheric Sciences at the University of Miami studying how hurricanes are affected by the rising and setting of the sun!
+I am Rebecca Evans, a PhD candidate at the University of Miami studying how hurricanes are affected by the rising and setting of the sun!
 My PhD advisor is Dr. David Nolan.

-I am from Northern Ireland, where I lived until I was 18, competing in British and Irish national gymnastics competitions for Team Northern Ireland in my spare time.
-Then I went to the University of Oxford, where I got a combined Bachelors and Masters degree in Earth Sciences (geology).
-At Oxford I picked up rowing, coxing, and cycling.
-Then I decided to have a change of pace from geology so I could study hurricanes, which I had always found to be truly fascinating.
+I grew up in Northern Ireland, where in my spare time I was on the Northern Ireland gymnastics team.
+Then I went to the University of Oxford, where I got a combined Bachelors and Masters degree in Earth Sciences.
+While at university I started rowing, coxing, and cycling.
+After Oxford, I moved to Miami to study hurricanes.
 I am now in the final stages of my PhD in hurricane physics at the University of Miami.
-In Miami, I started playing beach volleyball, and chess.
+In Miami, I started playing beach volleyball, and, oddly, chess.

 I hope you enjoy my website, and if you have any questions, feel free to reach out using the form in the "contact" tab.
 Thank you!

 In a highlight of my PhD, I was invited to help conduct data collection at the landfall of Hurricane Delta (2020) in southern Louisiana.
-One of the two projects was the Florida Coastal Management Project wind towers which measure wind speeds in landfalling hurricanes.
+One of the two projects was the University of Florida Coastal Management Project wind towers which measure wind speeds in landfalling hurricanes.
 The other was the MIT Cosmic Watch muon detectors which measure muon production rate in landfalling hurricanes.
-In this image you can see me attaching a muon detector to the FCMP wind tower, in deteriorating conditions a few hours before landfall.
+In the left image you can see me attaching a muon detector to the FCMP wind tower, in deteriorating conditions a few hours before landfall.
 The right two images are showing another detector setup, and a closeup of the detectors themselves.
 Very cool.